 A. Quite a few member of the AAPA started as teenagers or younger.
 We would like to learn how to contact youngsters who have an interest in publishing papers.
 All of our current members are individuals, but at one time a high school class in Tampa, Florida, joined the AAPA and periodically circulated a paper through our monthly mailings.

-A. A classic letterpress instruction book, General Printing has recently been republished and is available through Liber Apertus Press.
+A. A classic letterpress instruction book, General Printing, has been republished and is available through Liber Apertus Press.

-Check out the AAPA's Resources for Letterpress Printers page, where you can find information on joining the LETPRESS mailing list and a links to information on getting started with letterpress printing.
+Check out the AAPA's Resources for Letterpress Printers page, where you can find information on getting started with letterpress printing.

 Q 12.
 How do I go about getting re-entered as a member?
 I was active until late 1995 and lapsed.
 Let me know how to get reestablished.